tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 I usually start at [Leonardo レオナルド LG 2](https://maps.app.goo.gl/epCyUSCJ6Rq5QRVQ6) after alighting at Suehirochō Station.

 It is good for 1:144 planes, more recent afv, ship, and plane kits.
 I didn't buy anything here this time but there was lots that tempted me.
-Prices tend to be sim to original RRP or a little higher, so this is mainly a good place to pickup recent but out of production kits that you really need.
+Prices tend to be similar to original RRP or a little higher, so this is mainly a good place to pickup recent but out-of-production kits that you really need.

 ![front_20241214_150444](./assets/leonardo_lg2/front_20241214_150444.jpg)